frictionlessdata/datapackage/specs/table-schema.md

       <code>integer, number, date, time, datetime, year, yearmonth</code>
     </td>
     <td>
       Specifies a minimum value for a field.
-This is different to `minLength` which checks the number of items in the value.
-A `minimum` value constraint checks whether a field value is greater than or equal to the specified value.
-The range checking depends on the `type` of the field.
+This is different to <code>minLength</code> which checks the number of items in the value.
+A <code>minimum</code> value constraint checks whether a field value is greater than or equal to the specified value.
+The range checking depends on the <code>type</code> of the field.
 E.g. an integer field may have a minimum value of 100; a date field might have a minimum date.
-If a `minimum` value constraint is specified then the field descriptor `MUST` contain a `type` key.
+If a <code>minimum</code> value constraint is specified then the field descriptor <code>MUST</code> contain a <code>type</code> key.
     </td>
   </tr>
   <tr>